jfrech/Joy-Assembler/README.md

 Joy Assembler files usually end in a `.asm` file extension and contain all instructions, static data, and other file inclusions that will be executed by the simulated machine.
 Except for comments, each line contains either an instruction -- to the simulated machine or assembler -- or a piece of data or is left blank.
 What follows is the documentation of the previously mentioned features.

 # Comments
 A comment is defined as any characters from a semicolon (`;`) to the end of the line.

 One quirk of implementation is that string or character literals cannot contain an unescaped semicolon, as this would be interpreted as a comment.
+As such, if a semicolon is needed, please resort to either `\u003b`, `\U0000003b` or `\;` (the last one being specially treated whilst removing comments).
 ````
 ; takes one stack argument and returns one stack argument
 routine: